Tofu green Thai curry in a spicy coconut cream sauce elevated with loads of fresh coriander & Thai basil with crispy soy sauce tofu chunks.

 What sort of Thai green curry paste do you use?

-When I am cooking for me I use my homemade Thai green curry paste.
+When I am cooking for myself, I use my homemade Thai green curry paste.

 Can I use coconut milk rather than coconut cream?